-2. Contribute to supporting individuals and their families/carers with change and transitions
+2. Promote support for individuals and their families/carers during change and transitions

-- 2.1 Potential impacts on individuals and their families/carers of change related to accessing care and support in their own home - 2.2 The importance of: - recognising and taking account of the impact of change on individuals and their families/carers - individuals being supported to maintain their personal identity during times of change - not being judgemental about the personal circumstances of individuals and their families/carers and the way that they want to live their lives - individuals and their families/carers knowing the care and support that can be provided by the service/worker
+- 2.1 Potential impacts on individuals and their families/carers of change related to accessing care and support in their own home - 2.2 The importance of: - recognising and taking account of the impact of change on individuals and their families/carers - individuals being supported to maintain their personal identity during times of change - ensuring a non-judgemental approach towards the personal circumstances of individuals, their families/carers and the way that they lead their lives - 2.3 The importance of providing information to individuals and their families/carers about what to expect from the care and support provided by the service/workers

-- 2.3 Respond sensitively when there are negative impacts that result from accessing care and support on individuals and/or their families/carers - 2.4 Clarify with individuals and/or their families/carers expectations of the service and your own role and responsibilities - 2.5 Support individuals to maintain their personal identity through times of change
+- 2.4 Respond sensitively when there are negative impacts that result from accessing care and support on individuals and their families/carers - 2.5 Provide information to individuals and their families/carers prior to, and during access to the service to help them know what to expect - 2.6 Support individuals and their families/carers to adjust to change and the provision of care and support in their own home - 2.7 Promote support for individuals and/or their families carers to maintain their personal identity and individuality through times of change - 2.8 Promote support for individuals to retain a sense of security, continuity, belonging, purpose, achievement and significance in times of change

-Potential impacts - Positive impacts (support for engagement in valued range of meaningful activities, relieves loneliness and isolation, respite/break for carers, practical support for carers), negative impacts (feeling of intrusion, loss of skills, loss of control, loss of valued role, loss of identity and sense of self, feeling of guilt)
+Potential impacts - positive impacts (support for engagement in valued range of meaningful activities, relieves loneliness and isolation, respite/break for carers, practical support for families/carers), negative impacts (feeling of intrusion, loss of skills, loss of control, loss of valued role, loss of identity and sense of self, feeling of guilt)

-3. Contribute to support for rights based approaches and positive outcomes for individuals living in their own homes
+3. Promote support for rights based approaches and positive outcomes for individuals living in their own homes